isabella232/docs-vuepress/docs/developer/08-storage-converter-plugins.md

 # Storage Converter Plugin

-Updated March 29, 2014

 ## About

-Storage converters can modify file contents and metadata uploaded to the [Key Storage](/administration/security/key-storage.md) via the [Key Storage API](/api/rundeck-api.md#key-storage].
+Storage converters can modify file contents and metadata uploaded to the [Key Storage](/administration/security/key-storage.md) via the [Key Storage API](/api/rundeck-api.md#key-storage).

 When installed, Storage Converter plugins can be configured to apply to all storage requests for a certain Path, or matching a certain metadata selector.
 This lets you apply plugins to only a subset of storage requests.